-Undergraduate students must renew accommodation requests each semester; however Graduate and Health Professions students' accommodations remain in place for the duration of their education.
+Undergraduate, Graduate and Health Professions students must renew accommodation requests each semester.
 In some instances, updated documentation or additional information may be required.

 Accommodation Determinations

 The Disability Resource Center will consider the request and the documentation provided by the student, consult with faculty and/or other university officials as needed and determine whether and which accommodations to approve.
 Once accommodations have been determined, Disability Resource Center staff will meet with the student to review their rights and responsibilities.
 For academic accommodations, individual letters will be provided for each faculty member or appropriate school official summarizing the approved accommodation(s).
 Students are then responsible for any necessary communication with school officials regarding the accommodation(s).